kupehtci/DOCUMENTATION/AWS/AWS - Control Tower.md

 }
 ```

+SCPs can also be attached to AWS Accounts or to Organizational Units (OU), so for enforcing new policies you can:
+* Attach the new SCP to the appropriate AWS Account directly.
+* Create an OU, move the AWS Account to the OU and attach the SCP to the OU.

 ### SCPs vs AWS Config

 AWS Control Tower's SCPs prevent actions (Block) from happening.
 AWS Config otherwise, detects when something happens and notify when an resource configuration it's not-compliant.